radioactivedecay/radioactivedecay/docs/source/index.rst

 Welcome to radioactivedecay's documentation!
 ============================================

-``radioactivedecay`` is a Python package for performing radioactive decay calculations.
-It supports 1252 radionuclides, including full decay chains and branching.
+``radioactivedecay`` is a Python package for performing radioactive calculations.
+It supports full decay chains, including branching and metastable states.
+By default it uses the radioactive decay data from ICRP Publication 107, which includes 1252 radionuclides.

 .. toctree::
    :maxdepth: 2